 - University, college, school, military or workplace testing centers

-- If there is no academic testing facility within an hour’s travel from your location, contact the Testing Coordinator for assistance in proctoring arrangements.
+- If there is no educational testing facility within an hour’s travel from your location, contact the Testing Coordinator for assistance in proctoring arrangements.

 - No family members, fiance(e)s, or friends